High-dimensional multi-trait GWAS by reverse prediction of genotypes: Methods

 The yeast data used in this paper was obtained from \cite{albert2018genetics}.
 The expression data contains expression values for 5,720 genes in 1,012 segregants.
 The genotype data consists of binary genotype values for 42,052 genetic markers in the same 1,012 segregants.

 Batch and optical density (OD) effects, as given by the covariates provided in \cite{albert2018genetics}, were removed from the expression data using categorical regression, as implemented in the \textit{statsmodels} python package.
-The expression data was then normalized to have zero mean and unit standard deviation with respect to each sample.
+The expression data was then normalized to have zero mean and unit standard deviation.

 To match variants to genes, we considered the list of genome-wide significant eQTLs provided by \cite{albert2018genetics} whose confidence interval (of variable size) overlapped with an interval covering a gene plus 1,000 bp upstream and 200 bp downstream of the gene position.
-We defined its matching variant as the most strongly associated variant from the list.
-This resulted in a list of 2,884 genes and for each of these genes.
+This resulted in a list of 2,884 genes and for each of these genes we defined its matching variant as the most strongly associated variant from the list.

 Networks of known transciptional regulatory interactions in yeast (S. cerevisiae) were obtained from the YEASTRACT (Yeast Search for Transcriptional Regulators And Consensus Tracking) \cite{monteiro2020yeastract}.
 Regulation matrices were obtained from \url{http://www.yeastract.com/formregmatrix.php}.
 We re\-trieved the ground-truth matrix containing all reported interactions of the type \emph{DNA binding and expression evidence}.
 Self regulation was removed from the ground-truths.
-The data from the ensembl database (release 83, December 2015) \cite{yates2020ensembl} was used to map gene names to their identifiers.
+The Ensembl database (release 83, December 2015) \cite{yates2020ensembl} was used to map gene names to their identifiers.
 After overlaying the ground-truth with the set of genes with matching cis-eQTL, a ground-truth network of 80 transcription factors (TFs) with matching cis-eQTL and 3,394 target genes was obtained.

-The expression dataset was then filtered to contain only the genes present in the ground truth network, and ground-truth trans-eQTL sets for 80 genetic variants were defined as direct targets of the corresponding TFs in the ground-truth network.
+The expression dataset was then filtered to contain only the genes present in the ground truth network, and ground-truth trans-eQTL sets for the 80 TF-associated cis-eQTL genetic variants were defined as direct targets of the corresponding TFs in the ground-truth network.

-\subsection{\textit{\textbf{Experimental settings}}}
+\subsection{\textbf{Experimental settings}}

-For both datasets we used 90\% of the samples as training samples, whereas the rest of 10\% samples were held-out as test samples.
+In all sets of experiments we used 5-fold cross-validation, except for the feature selection experiment in yeast data where we used 80-20 train-test split due to time constraints.